 Run @BotKube ping

-if it is running.
+flag to get response from the cluster mentioned in the flag.
 Else check the deployment in Kubernetes cluster in the botkube

 @BotKube notifier stop

 from the configured channel where BotKube is added.
 You will no longer receive notifications from the BotKube

 If you want to receice notifications from BotKube again, run

 from the configured channel where BotKube is added.

 to check status of notifier if running or stopped from the configured channel.